 Here’s a made-up example of a bad conference poster that I crafted for the journal, Nature (see article).
 I could easily have used a bad poster on the internet (there are tens of thousands), but I worried the author might notice, find out where I live, and shoot me.
-I’ve listed the reasons why the poster is bad below.
+Below the image is a list of reasons why the poster is bad.Problems:

 - Far too much text.
 You should shoot for 800-1000 words.
 Most posters seem to be have ~3000 words, which is the main reason why they look so bad and why so many viewers avoid poster sessions.